 A matte finish projects an earthy, elegant image – soft and powerful but not overwhelming.
-From a practical standpoint, matte tiles are less likely to reveal smudges and water marks and are easier to maintain.
-Because they don’t reflect light, it’s important that your bathroom have sufficient natural and artificial illumination.
+From a practical standpoint, matte tiles are less likely to reveal smudges and watermarks and are easier to maintain.
+Because they don’t reflect light, it’s important that your bathroom has sufficient natural and artificial illumination.

 If you want a more dramatic, attention-grabbing look, glossy tiles are the better choice because of their highly polished appearance and feel.
 Because they reflect so much light, they tend to make small bathrooms appear larger.
 But remember that they need more maintenance.
 And the fact that they can be a slip hazard makes their use more appropriate for walls or on floors that are low-traffic.

 Building a mountain home, we tend to lean toward incorporating the subtle hues of nature rather than bright, dramatic colors.
 This is in line with most contemporary thinking, where grey, cream, and beige continue to dominate as preferred choices for tile.
 That’s not to say that white is no longer in vogue.
 In fact, it’s perfect for bathrooms that need a little more brightness.
 Neutral colors can be layered in to bring the design together and create a calming, sanctuary effect.

 At The Coves Mountain River Club, we’re seeing homeowners mixing and matching tile patterns or textures and even shapes in new and exciting ways.
 The hexagon is coming back, in various sizes, colors, and textures, mostly on shower floors.
 Subway tiles are getting thicker and longer, with new pattern variations such as dome, beveled, arched, and sculptural.